chrisanag1985/mandiant_to_suricata_datasets/README.md

 - Lua Script that checks the whole URL and creates alerts to different log file

 Be aware that Mandiant Intelligence has IOCs like `https://www.youtube.com/c?sfksdflsdfjsldfj` and you have to have unencrypted traffic in order to detect it.
-Hence you have to rely on TLS SNI.
+Hence if you don't decrypt TLS traffic, you have to rely on TLS SNI.

-For that specific reason I don't load these IOCs as hostnames.
-Whilelisting it is mandatory.
+In order to avoid false positives, I don't load these IOCs as hostnames.
+Whilelisting it is mandatory for these IOCs (future work).

-There are some IOCs which begin with `smtp://` ,  `tcp://` ...
+There are also some IOCs which begin with `smtp://` ,  `tcp://` ...
 For those I extract the hostname and put it in `fqdn.lst`

-`smtp.helo` sticky buffer will be available on Suricata 8.0
+`smtp.helo` sticky buffer will be available on Suricata 8.0, so till then ...

 ## Known Issues